eigengo/opensourcejournal/gaelyk/gaelyk.md

 from the Gaelyk Template Project.

 ###Gaelyk Template Project
-You can download Gaelyk Template Project from the Gaelyk website.
+You can download the Gaelyk Template Project from the Gaelyk website.
-Gaelyk uses yet another great Groovy tool Gradle as a build system so if you are familiar with Gradle you should quickly recognize template project structure.
+The Template project uses a great Groovy tool called Gradle as its build system so if you are familiar with Gradle you should quickly recognize template project structure.
 Actually the folder structure is similar to default Maven structure as well.
 Common project sources are placed in ```src/main/groovy``` directory.